 Bi-Fold: Compact & Versatile

 The bi-fold shower door folds together when you slide it to open or close.
 Often installed on rectangular enclosures or between two walls, this type offers a compact, space-saving solution that doesn't swing outwards or inwards.
 It can also be incorporated into a larger panel enclosure to create a modern and convenient wet room.
-But mostly, it is used for small bathroom space.
+But mostly, it is used for small bathroom spaces.

 Sliding: Save on Space

 Sliding Shower doors are self-explanatory, in that they slide to the side when you want to enter the shower.
-The advantage of installing this type is that it saves on space because you don't have to make room for an in-swinging or out-swinging.
+The advantage of installing this type is that it saves space because you don't have to make room for an in-swinging or out-swinging.
 They usually consist of a number of glass panels that slide together when opened, ideal for all types of bathrooms, large and small.

 Quadrant: Style & Convenience

 Quadrant Shower doors create a unique curvature with the glass wall of an enclosure, forming a stylish space for corner installation.
-Rather than having the door on one side of the enclosure, quadrant panels can conveniently face diagonally into the room, ultimately saving on space.
+Rather than having the door on one side of the enclosure, quadrant panels can conveniently face diagonally into the room, ultimately saving space.
 Also, these form a larger access point, making it easier to get in and out.

 Shower Door Style

 Would you like a framed or frameless glass door?
 In the end, it is up to your personal preferences.
 Frameless versions make for a modern look that is hard to beat and are certainly easier to keep clean.
-Always select good, long lasting materials.
+Always select good, long-lasting materials.
 Take a good look at your current bathroom fixtures.
 If you currently enjoy a classic style, a modern door might look out of place.

 On the other hand, if you want to update the room then selecting a frameless version might be the perfect solution.
-If you do select one with a frame, try matching the colour of the frame to the colour of your furnishings.
+If you do choose one with a frame, try matching the colour of the frame to the colour of your furnishings.
 There are also etchings in glass options available if you are looking for more privacy.